Visionary Leadership Award

 Missouri’s hospitals and health systems increasingly have embraced various strategies to improve the health, clinical and safety outcomes of the patients and communities they serve.

-Recognizing outstanding achievements in clinical and health outcomes, this award is presented at MHA’s Annual Convention & Trade Show to a hospital or health system chief executive whose organization has demonstrated sustained improvements in clinical and health outcomes.
+Recognizing outstanding achievements in clinical and health outcomes, this award is presented at MHA’s Annual Convention to a hospital or health system chief executive whose organization has demonstrated sustained improvements.

 The recipient of the Visionary Leadership Award will be selected from all nominations.
 The MHA Board of Trustee’s chair officers, with support from MHA staff, will review nominations.
 Nominations will be kept anonymous to the best extent possible.
-The award winner is announced at MHA’s Annual Convention & Trade Show.
+The award winner is announced at MHA’s Annual Convention.
 The recipient will receive the following.

-- Tickets for the Celebration of Achievement Awards Dinner for the recipient and two guests
+- complimentary tickets to the Celebration of Achievement Awards Dinner for the recipient and two guests

 Click the links to view the winners’ award videos.